gcormier/megadesk/README.md

 <a href = "https://youtu.be/7XOhuRgoEjk"><img  src = "https://img.youtube.com/vi/7XOhuRgoEjk/0.jpg"  /></a>

-# Variants
-(Updated Feb 20, 2021)
-There are now 3 different status codes, which means 3 possible configurations.
-The unit ships by default with mode 1 activated.
-Changing to an incorrect mode will not harm the desk.
-The unit will beep and be responsive, but the motors will not engage.

-(older software)
-Pressing the UP button 16 times will play a 2-note "beep-boop" tone.
-- Single - variant mode 1
-- Double - variant mode 2
-- Triple - variant mode 3

-Any unit shipped after Feb 20, 2021 from the Tindie store will have the 3rd mode.
-Units from shipped prior will need to be flashed with the new firmware.

 # Quick Commands
 | UP pushes | Function | Audio Feedback
 | --------- | -------- | --------